cstefanache/templlmos/debug/gui_gui-styles.md

  css style for a .window class to follow the following rules:
 - white background color and a padding of 1px
 - a border of 2px solid black
+- a border-radius of 8px
+- no padding
+- hidden overflow
-- a border-radius of 4px
+- a box-shadow of 4px 4px 0 0 rgba(0,0,0,0.5)
 - absolute position
 - display of flex and flex-direction of column
 - inner .contentPlaceholder class should have a padding of 5px, flex-grow of 1 and overflow of auto